akaguha/beginner_tutorials/README.md

 ```

 # Overview
 Project to write a talker and listener node, create ROS service client and server to modify text published by talker, create launch file for both talker and listener nodes and to make use of all five ROS logging levels.
+The Talker node broadcasts a tf frame called /talk with parent /world.
+Unit tests written using gtest and rostest for testing ROS service call.
+Recording all published messages in a bag file.

 # Dependencies
-Following dependencies need to be installed before running the above package
+Following dependencies need to be installed before running the packages
 - Ubuntu 16.04
 - ROS Kinetic
+- catkin
+- roscpp
+- message_generation
+- tf

 # Build Instructions
 Create and build a catkin workspace.